Magnetotransport of Functional Oxide Heterostructures Affected by Spin-Orbit Coupling: A Tale of Two-Dimensional Systems: Magnetotransport in Multiband Systems in the Clean Limit

-Besides the asymmetry of the signal in the filling, which results from the alignment of the two bands at their bottom, the most prominent new feature in the Hall conductivity is a step-like descent for fillings between the van Hove singularities.
-It should not be confused with the similar looking quantized Hall conductivity of flat Hofstadter bands isolated by large band gaps, when plotted against the chemical potential.
-In \cref{fig:twoBandModel_relative_change} the signal is displayed versus band filling, for which a band gap corresponds to a single specific filling (for zero temperature) and flat Hofstadter bands would then display a near linear progression with filling as we have seen it in \cref{sec:hofstadter}.\\ Thus, the ``treads'' of those steps cannot be the result of band gaps.
-Instead, they are the Hall signal of the wider Hofstadter bands of the anisotropic cosine band, which has open semiclassical orbits in this range of filling and thus a nearly suppressed transversal conductivity, when the chemical potential is positioned within the bands.
-The narrow energy gaps between those wider Hofstadter bands would manifest themselves as narrow ``topological peaks'' interrupting the horizontal progression of the step treads, if they were not suppressed by scattering and temperature.
-In \cref{fig:twoBandModel_relative_change} these topological peaks remain visible only in the vicinity of the van Hove singularities.\\ The step ``risers'', on the other hand, can be traced back to the flat Hofstadter bands of the isotropic cosine band.
-Typically, such a flat Hofstadter band (with $\mu=2$) is placed energetically somewhere within a wider Hofstadter band (with $\mu=1$).
-The flat band has a much higher density of states than the wider band, as each Hofstadter band has the same total number of states.
-This high density of states leads to a near total suspension of the filling up of the wider band, until no empty states are left in the flat band.
-Thus, the slope of the Hall conductivity changes abruptly compared to the step treads and the height of the riser assumes a nearly quantized value (of $e^2/h$).
-The flat bands correspond to closed semiclassical orbits in the field free model.
+The step ``risers'', on the other hand, can be traced back to the flat Hofstadter bands of the isotropic cosine band, corresponding to closed semiclassical orbits.
+Typically, such a flat Hofstadter band (with $\mu=2$) is placed energetically somewhere within a wider one (with $\mu=1$).
+When the chemical potential reaches this flat Hofstadter band its much higher density of states leads to a near total suspension of the filling up of the wider band, until no empty states are left in the flat band.
+Thus, the slope of the Hall conductivity changes abruptly compared with the step treads and the height of the riser assumes a nearly quantized value (of $e^2/h$).

-The regime with the step-like behavior is then expected to be heavily affected already by adding a weak coupling term $\Delta(k_\mathrm{y})$ to the Hamiltonian (\textbf{\cref{fig:twoBandModel_weak_coupling}}), as the different Hofstadter bands will hybridize strongest at their intersection lines.\\ In the case of a weak magnetic field (\cref{fig:twoBandModel_weak_coupling:q300}) it is actually the only range of filling where the Hall signal of the weakly coupled bands differs significantly from the one of the uncoupled bands because the second most affected regime around the filling of the two coinciding van Hove singularities shrinks to nearly zero width.
+The regime with the step-like behavior is then expected to be heavily affected already by adding a weak coupling term $\Delta(k_\mathrm{y})$ to the Hamiltonian (\textbf{\cref{fig:twoBandModel_weak_coupling}}), as the different Hofstadter bands will hybridize strongest at their intersection lines.
+In the case of a weak magnetic field (\cref{fig:twoBandModel_weak_coupling:q300}), it is actually the only range of filling where the Hall signal of the weakly coupled bands differs significantly from the one of the uncoupled bands.
+It is striking that a weak perturbation modifies the Hall signal qualitatively---an observation that will be explained below.
+The other affected region around the coinciding logarithmic Van Hove singularities (\cref{fig:twoBandModel_weak_coupling:q30}), where the Hall signal switches its sign, will not be investigated closer, as it shrinks to zero width in the low magnetic field limit.